-Rieekan enjoys Intel Sweep because assassinating his Intel ship won't stop it from picking up a token that turn, which can still give him the win on the objective (or at the very least usually let him gun for a tie).
+Rieekan enjoys Intel Sweep because assassinating his Intel ship won't stop it from picking up a token that round, which can still give him the win on the objective or at the very least usually let him gun for a tie.

 The presence of even one Strategic squadron makes Intel Sweep a much easier objective to win as the Strategic squadron can push tokens closer to your Intel ship and away from an opponent's Intel ship- preferably it can do both at the same time (stealing a token your opponent was preparing to grab is deliciously evil).

 Both aggressive and defensive second player fleets when played well can benefit from Intel Sweep.
 A defensive fleet with Intel Sweep gives the first player an incentive to stop the second player from walking away with 75 points, but if the first player isn't careful he can find his reckless offensive is giving the defensive second player's fleet exactly what it wanted - a bunch of ships and squadrons getting thrown willy-nilly into well-prepared fire zones.
 An offensive second player fleet can conversely push the initial area of engagement into the first player's side of the table, allowing the second player's objective ship to go about its business happily gobbling up its objective tokens safely behind the front line.

 What kind of enemy fleets are disadvantaged by playing Intel Sweep?